martijndevries/solar-intensity-forecast/README.md

 ## Modeling

-We decided to forecast out target variable, GHI, using 3 different models:
+We decided to forecast our target variable, GHI, using 3 different models:

 _RNN model_
 - In this model